zakaria76al/ZakariaAlouani/README.md

   <br />
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=zakaria76al&layout=compact&theme=light" alt="top-langs" />
 </p>
-*NOTE: 'Most Used Languages' does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/anuraghazra/github-readme-stats)*
+*NOTE: 'Most Used Languages' does not indicate my skill level or something like that, it's a github metric of which languages are most used in my repositories*